flywithoneeye/Attach_Thing_To_Wall_With_Drone/readme.md

-# Evolving to toturial on how to attach things like pictures and leds to wall with a drone
+# Evolving to toturial on how to attach things like pictures and solar leds to wall with a drone